ANONYMOUSworld112/CYBERBLACK-SoC-DASHBOARD/README.md

 ```
 username: admin
 password: ChangeMe!2026
+run this in other terminal for 2FA : node scripts/get-totp.js
 ```

 You'll be routed through TOTP 2FA enrollment on first login.
 See [`docs/QUICKSTART.md`](docs/QUICKSTART.md) for the full walkthrough and troubleshooting matrix.